nouranalalalmi/real-time-price-tracker/README.md

 ### How to Use
-   1. On the Home page, you'll see a list of available cryptocurrencies to track.
+   1. Home page: you'll see a list of available cryptocurrencies to track.
-   Click on a cryptocurrency to view its real-time price and historical price trend on the
+   Click on a cryptocurrency to view its real-time price and historical price trend.

    2. Details page.
    Prices will be updated in real-time using WebSocket.